 The chop-nod point-source mode works fine for bright sources and empty fields.
-But the achieved sensitivities are worse by a factor 1.5-2 compared to the pre-flight prediction and the mini-scan map mode, (see Section 5.2, "Mini-scan map mode") because the chopping frequency is not high enough to remove the 1/f noise at 3 Hz.
+But the achieved sensitivities are worse by a factor 1.5-2 compared to the pre-flight prediction and the mini-scan map mode, (see Section 5.2) because the chopping frequency is not high enough to remove the 1/f noise at 3 Hz.